 - Grades: PreK-12th

-- Worldview: Secular
+- Category: Secular

-- Homeschool Method/Style: Traditional online
+- Format: Traditional online

-How to Use Time4Learning
+How to Use Time4Learning in Your Homeschool

 Even before a homeschooling parent considers pricing or electives, they need to determine whether the program will even work for their family and their lifestyle.
 The question is, how does Time4Learning homeschool actually work?
 Is it hands-off, or will parents need to teach their children directly?
 What sort of planning will Time4Learning involve?

 To start, parents should know that Time4Learning is a completely online homeschool program.
-While certain curriculum may combine digital elements & physical books, Time4Learning is completely digital.
+While certain curricula may combine digital elements & physical books, Time4Learning is completely digital.
 With Time4Learning, your students can access their courses and assignments simply by logging in, regardless of which computer they are using.
 For that reason, parents may find it helpful to have access to schoolwork from their phone, tablet, laptop, or family computer.
 Therefore, families interested in using Time4Learning will need an internet connection.

 With Time4Learning, the program is completely student-led.
 Because of this, your students can progress through the course as fast or as slow as they need and they won’t get behind with the program.
 However, if the homeschool parent would like for the student to complete a course during a semester or full school year, they may want to assign a certain number of daily lessons.
 Consequently, homeschooling parents may want to spend some time lesson planning for the year.